Matthew-Dickson/COS801Assignment/README.md

 # COS801Assignment
 Please follow the instructions based on what you want to run.
-Install the required modules using the requirement.txt.
 <br>
-pip install - r requirements.txt.
+Install the required modules using the requirement.txt (pip install - r requirements.txt)
 <br>
 Environment tested on: Python 3.9.6 64-bit.